anuskaleem/online-store/README.md

 # OnlineStore

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.

+There are two users to login with:
+1. admin (password 'admin') with admin view / roles
+2. user1 (password '1234') with user view / roles

+We can add more users in json file if we want.

 ## Development server